release date: Jan. 1, 2000

 label: Calcium Chloride - nationality: England, UK

-Full-length album debut by Heligoland - not to be comfused with the Australian band led by Karen Vogt and Steve Wheeler, nor the album release by Massive Attack.
-This is instead the one-man project by Tim Friese-Greene after releasing the four-track ep Creosote & Tar (1997) on his own label Calcium Chloride via his bandcamp profile.
+Full-length album debut by Heligoland - not to be confused with the Australian band led by Karen Vogt and Steve Wheeler, nor the mere album release by Massive Attack.
+Instead, this is a one-man project led by Tim Friese-Greene and his first full-length follow-up to the four-track ep Creosote & Tar (1997) released on his own label Calcium Chloride via his bandcamp profile.

-This is a like finding a hidden gem everyone should know of but only few have come across, which is really sad.
+This is much like finding a hidden gem everyone ought to know of but only few, I guess, have ever come across, which is really sad.
 Everyone knows what a fundamental part Friese-Greene played in co-creating the music in one of Britain's most influential bands of the late 80s and early 90s: Talk Talk and his and Mark Hollis' experimental musical approach, which led to albums like Spirit of Eden (Sep.
-1988) and The Laughing Stock (Nov.
-1991), but he was also behind the music by the band as early as It's My Life (Feb.
-1984)
+1988) and Laughing Stock (Nov.
+1991), but Friese-Greene also stood behind much of the music by the band as early as It's My Life (Feb.
+1984).

-It's not that hard to hear the weight of the legacy in these nine compositions.
-There's a strong experimental and wildness jumping out of the music, and there's a strong and natural denial of making mainstream pop-tunes on the basis of known formulas.
-Instead, energy and playfulness makes evreything come to life.
+It's not really difficult at all to hear the weight of the legacy throughout these nine compositions.
+There's a strong experimental and a wildness jumping out of the music, and there's a natural denial of making mainstream pop-tunes on the basis of known formulas.
+Instead, energy and playfulness makes everything come to life and it thrives remarkably well.